AKSHAYBURUNGAL/react-todo-app/README.md

 Database: MongoDB
-Deployment: Dockerized and deployed on Kubernetes CI/CD Pipeline: Automated testing and deployment using GitHub Actions Features
+Deployment: Dockerized and deployed on Kubernetes CI/CD Pipeline: Automated testing and deployment using GitHub Actions

+# Features
 Add, edit, and delete tasks with a user-friendly interface.
 Real-time data updates with a connected backend and database.
 Scalable and containerized architecture using Docker and Kubernetes.
 Automated testing and deployment pipeline.

-Getting Started
+# Getting Started

 Prerequisites
 Ensure you have the following tools installed:
 Node.js
 Docker
 kubectl
 Terraform
-MongoDB or use MongoDB Atlas for cloud hosting.
+MongoDB

 # Project Setup